NotRiemannCousin/tic-tac-toe-c/README.md

 ./tic-tac-toe
 ```

-4. Follow the on-screen instructions to play the game.

 ## Dependencies

 This Tic-Tac-Toe game has no external dependencies and can be compiled and run on any system with a C compiler.